8 Unknown Facts WordPress.com May Not Fit Serious Bloggers

 Since you have decided to run a personal or business blog, you probably already know about all the different content management systems you may get.
 There are differences between all of them, and it might be hard to make that first decision – which content management system to go for.
 This is a whole new topic; in this article, we will assume that you have already picked WordPress as your choice.

 According to W3Techs.com, “WordPress is used by 60.1% of all the websites whose content management system we know.
 This is 30.7% of all websites.”
 Because of those numbers, it’s not strange that WordPress was the first thing that came across your mind when you got that excellent idea about your food blog, travel blog or any other kind of blog you might have in mind.

 I’m already on my way to create a WordPress.com account

-Before we show you all the reasons why WordPress.com is not good for serious bloggers, let us briefly mention the good things.
+Before we show you all the reasons why WordPress.com is not so good for serious bloggers, let us briefly mention the good things.

 - It’s free – you can get a beginner’s account without spending a dime